radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 Administrators SHOULD use shared secrets of at least 24 octets, generated using a source of secure random numbers.
 Any other practice is likely to lead to compromise of the shared secret, user information, and possibly of the entire network.

 Creating secure shared secrets is not difficult.
 One solution is to use a simple script given below.
+While the script is not portable to all possible systems, the intent here is to document a concise and simple method for creating secrets which are secure, and humanly manageable.

 > \#!/usr/bin/env perl
 > use MIME::Base32;